iprash155/100DaysOfCode/Projects/build_react-project/README.md

 * the second component is stats at the bottom left corner of the web page.it shows how many color buttons are pressed at the time.
 * had a fun 😍 building this small project.
 * this small project is part of #100DaysOfCode challenge. i tweet about it everyday
-* any suggestion are always welcome
+* any suggestion is always welcome
 * consider checking out my twitter handle: [iprash155](https://twitter.com/iprash155)